Project-Pandora-Game/pandora/README.md

 ```
 yarn test:watch
 ```
-To generate code coverage report in `./coverage`:
+To generate code coverage report in `./coverage` | browser UI at `./coverage/lcov-report/index.html`:
 ```
 yarn test:coverage
 ```
 Conventions:
-- Testfiles are located in `./test`; located to mirror `.src`.
+- Test files are located in `./test`; located to mirror `.src`.
 - Named as `###.test.ts` depending on file to test.
-- Unit tests should be concise and focused.
+- Unit tests should be concise, focused, and strive to avoid coupling with underlying implementation.

-### Linting
+### Linting & typechecking

 The repository uses [ESLint][eslint] for linting.